phaustin/climate_students_eoas/content/gradsyllabus.rst

-Climate Modelling (directed studies, Jan 2023)
+Graduate Syllabus
 =============================================================================================

-Course Summary
+Climate Modelling (directed studies, Jan 2023)
 --------------
 Python-based introduction to climate modelling and the underlying physics of climate models, including a focus on radiation and single-column models as well as atmosphere and ocean circulation and full general circulation models (GCMs).